FractalArt/howto_git_bisect/README.md

 $ git commit test_program.cpp -m "Add some output."
 ```

-Next we a variable containing the error code which will be returned:
+Next we add a variable containing the error code which will be returned:

 ```C++
 #include <iostream>